EternityForest/AnyoneCanDoIt/MathELI5.md

 Notably they include the full 1-10 range, 42(The answer to life, the universe, and everything, according to one powerful computer!)
 #### Examples
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 24, 25, 27, 28, 30, 32, 35, 36, 40, 42, 45, 48, 49, 50, 54, 56, 60, 63, 64, 70, 72, 75, 80, 81, 84, 90, 96, 98, 100, 105, 108, 112, 120, 125, 126, 128, 135, 140, 144, 147, 150, 160, 162, 168, 175, 180, 189, 192

+## Proofs

+This seems to be the classic "real math".
+A proof in math is not like "evidence" in everyday conversation.
+Mathematical proofs are meant to absolutely prove that something is true to the limit of how much we can trust logic itself, and our ability to use it.

+While flawed *reasoning* can occasionally be found, proofs do not require any physical tests or measurements, and the peer review process of mathematics seems to be less controversial than other sciences.

+Proofs come it constructive and non-constructive proofs.
+A constructive proof generally proves that an object(Such as a number, but proofs are not just about numbers!) matching the description exists by showing you how to create it.

+As an example, which might not be up to the rigor of a real proof, Is that we can an "Prove that for any number N, there's a number X that gives you N when you add 5"

+We know that adding five "undoes" subtracting five, and vice versa.
+Therfore, when we subtract 5 from N, whatever we get is the X that will give us N again if we add 5.

+If it were not, then adding and subtracting would not "undo" each other.
+Out whole understanding of what addition and subtraction do would have to be completely different for it to be any other way.

+Proofs can also be non-constructive.
+These proofs show that something exists, but not how to get there.

+### Axioms

+These are the starting points of math.
+They are not proven exactly, they are true by definition, they are "the rules of the game".
+You could in theory create a whole system of math with totally different axioms, but whether it would be useful or interesting is another matter.

+We assume the properties of numbers are true because that's part of the definition of what we call a number.

+We believe that to be the "correct" idea of how numbers work because... it seems to work and to be very effective at understanding the things we experience in the world.

+### Theorems

+These are statements that have been proven.
+It causes confusion because "Theory" can mean a proposed unproven idea, or it can refer to a whole branch of study (as in "Music Theory").

+### Conjecture

+These have not been proven.

 ## Game Theory